 Returns: Accepted inside and through the drive-up drop boxes 24/7

 Hours: 9:30 a.m.-9:00 p.m.
 Monday-Thursday and 9:30 a.m.-5:30 p.m.
 Friday-Saturday

 BPL now offers a permanent Drive-Up Window.
 Here’s how it works: Be sure to select “Beloit Public Library Drive Up” as your pickup library location when you place your hold online.
 When you receive notice that your item is ready, pull up to the window located on the south side of our building, and press the button for service.
 Be sure to bring your library card and wear your mask.
 This service replaces our park-and-call service.
 Get started with drive-up today!
 Start by placing a hold on the item(s) you would like either online through your account (www.beloitlibrary.org), by email (firstname.lastname@example.org), or by phone (608-364-2905).
 Online requests are unlimited, but requests by phone and email are limited to five items per cardholder.

 The computer lab is open from 9:30 a.m. until 15 minutes before closing time.
 To increase safety, we have decreased the number of computers, increased spacing, and have committed a staff person to remain in the lab to assist with computer help and printing.
 Only one person is allowed at each computer, and time limits are set for 90 minutes each day.
 If you need help, the assistant is able to roll their cart around and remote into your computer to offer help without encroaching within your 6′ space.

-We are offering a limited number of in-person programs in our largest room — the Community Room.
-Space is generally limited to 15 participants, and preregistration is required.
+We are offering in-person programs, some of which require registration.
 To sign up for a program, go to the How Do I?
 Register for a Program page.